ashleykleynhans/fb-share-test/README.md

    - Verify the correct image, title, and description appear in the preview

 4. **Test both routes:**
-   - Share the root path: `http://your-domain.com/`
+   - Share the root path: `https://your-domain.com/`
-   - Share with query parameters: `http://your-domain.com/share?id=test123`
+   - Share with query parameters: `https://your-domain.com/share?id=test123`
    - Verify both render correctly with their respective metadata

 **Important for Facebook sharing:**
-- Facebook requires HTTPS for optimal sharing.
-Use certbot to set up SSL.
+- ⚠️ **HTTPS is strongly recommended** - Facebook prefers HTTPS URLs and some features require it
-- Facebook caches OG tags.
-Use the Sharing Debugger to clear the cache after changes.
+- 🔄 Facebook caches OG tags for performance - Use the Sharing Debugger to clear cache after changes
-- The robots.txt allows Facebook's crawler (facebookexternalhit) to access your pages.
+- 🤖 The robots.txt allows Facebook's crawler (facebookexternalhit) to access your pages
+- 🖼️ Images should be at least 1200x630 pixels for optimal sharing (current image: 800x600)
+- 📏 OG images are cached, so changing the image may require clearing Facebook's cache

 ## Robots.txt